The Best Snacks for a Picnic

 There are few things more idyllic than grabbing a best friend, a blanket you don’t care about, and a whole bunch of your favorite foods and heading out to a beautiful park to bask in the sun and stuff yourself with snacks.
-And we here at Sporked know that while, yes, any snack can be a picnic snack if you try hard enough, some snacks just hit different in the great outdoors.
-So, here are our picks for the best snacks for a picnic, from salty to sweet to bougie.
+And if you’re wondering what to bring on a picnic, naturally, we’re here to help.
+Yes, any snack can be one of the best picnic snacks if you plan accordingly, but some snacks just hit different in the great outdoors.
+Here are our picks for the best picnic snacks, from salty to sweet to bougie.

 Honey Dijon Kettle Chips

 Who goes on a picnic without chips?
 Couldn’t be me.
-And if I am going to be bringing chips anyway (as is the law), may as well bring the best Kettle brand chip flavor out there: Honey Dijon.
+And if I am going to be bringing chips anyway (as is the law), may as well bring the best Kettle Brand chip flavor out there: Honey Dijon.
 Sporked Contributor Danny Palumbo said these chips were “just so sweet, tangy, and mustardy.
 The flavor is almost caramelized—it’s powerfully rich and deliciously savory.”
-In other words, do yourself a favor and throw these in your picnic basket.
+In other words, they’re one of the best picnic snacks and you should have them in your picnic basket.

 Old Croc Sharp Cheddar Cheese

 Sometimes it isn’t a “junk food and chill” picnic.
 Sometimes it isn’t even a “grab sandwiches and chill” kind of picnic.
 Sometimes, it’s a bougie, fancy, well-deserved, charcuterie board picnic date.
 And whether that’s with your s/o or your besties, one of the top snacks for a picnic date (especially a charcuterie-centric one) is this delicious cheddar from Old Croc.
 Managing editor Gwynedd Stuart called this cheese “special-occasion sharp cheddar,” and I fully agree.
 This aged cheese has “those tasty little crystals” as Gwynedd called them, and just an overall aura of quality and fanciness.
-Add it to your charcoot list; you won’t be disappointed.
+Add it to your list of what to bring on a picnic; you won’t be disappointed.

 Flipz Milk Chocolate Covered Pretzels

 There are few things as versatile as chocolate-covered pretzels.
-They can be a snack, a dessert, an addition to a charcuterie board, or a whole meal (in a pinch.
-We don’t advocate for eating a diet of strictly chocolate-covered pretzels, though we do think that would be fun).
-So whether your picnic is a lunch date with your gal pals or a Hinge date with a stranger, these pretzels can be a great fit for either.
+They can be a snack, a dessert, an addition to a charcuterie board, or a whole meal (in a pinch…we don’t advocate for strictly eating a diet of chocolate-covered pretzels, though we do think that would be fun).
+So whether you’re looking for the best picnic snacks for a lunch date with your gal pals or a Hinge date with a stranger, these pretzels can be a great fit for either.
 Not to mention these are just so. dang. good.
-Jordan pointed out that “the ratio of chocolate to pretzel is perfect” in these, and that the sweet and salty components are perfectly balanced.
+Jordan pointed out that “the ratio of chocolate to pretzel is perfect,” adding that the sweet and salty components are perfectly balanced.
 Have I mentioned these are perfect?

 Related: Best Chocolate Covered Pretzels: The Top 4 Will Make You Flipz